 S = A + B + C

-In the case of a right triangle, there is there is a right triangle facing the hypotenuse and two other angles facing the opposite and adjacent sides.
+In the case of a right triangle, there is a right triangle facing the hypotenuse and two other angles facing the opposite and adjacent sides.
 If the angle facing the opposite side is A and the angle facing the adjacent side is B, the sum of the two angles is 90°.

 In a right triangle, if right angle = C,